spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 ## Plugin

 **Description**
-- Plugins are classes which are used to realize Inversion-Of-Control - instead of a direct call to another module's facade, a `plugin` can be provided as an optional and configurable class.
+- `Plugins` are classes which are used to realize Inversion-Of-Control - instead of a direct call to another module's [facade](#facade-design-pattern), a `plugin` can be provided as an optional and configurable class.
-- Plugins are the only classes that can be instantiated across modules.
+- `Plugins` are the only classes that can be instantiated across modules.
-- See more details about the implementation in [Plugin Interface](#plugin-interface) component.
+- See more details about the implementation in [Plugin Interface](#plugin-interface) component, and instantiation in [Dependency Provider](#dependency-provider).

 **Conventions**
-- The plugin MUST NOT contain business logic but delegates to the underlying facade.
+- The `Plugin` MUST NOT contain business logic but delegates to the underlying [facade](#facade-design-pattern).
 - Plugin method names MUST use words `pre` and `post` instead of `before`, `after`.
 - Plugin class names MUST use words `pre`, `post`, `create`, `update`, `delete`, instead of `creator`, `updater`, `deleter`.
-- The plugin MUST implement a [Plugin Interface](#plugin-interface) which is provided by an extension module.
+- The `Plugin` MUST implement a [Plugin Interface](#plugin-interface) which is provided by an extension module.

 **Guidelines**
-- Plugin name should be unique and give and overview about the behaviour that the plugin delivers (consider developers searching a plugin in a catalog across SCOS features only by plugin name).
+- Plugin name should be unique and give and overview about the behaviour that the `Plugin` delivers (consider developers searching a `Plugin` in a catalog across SCOS features only by plugin name).

 **Example**